ADORSYS-GIS/token-status-link/README.md

 - Track long-lived token revocation events
 - Publish token status to an external status list server
 - Support for different token statuses (VALID, REVOKED)
-- Configurable connection parameters with sensible defaults
+- Fixed connection parameters with safe defaults
-- Robust retry mechanism for failed publishing attempts with exponential backoff
+- Fast-fail mechanism (no retries) for failed publishing attempts
 - Secure communication with TLS 1.2/1.3
 - Support for authentication with the status list server
 - Detailed logging with unique request IDs for better traceability